nadiamariduena/python-intro-2024-privat/z_loops.md

 - There are many aspects here that I still need to understand, but I wanted to check if the images would display correctly.

+- the TKINTER works it shows one img, but it gives errors for all the others, i will check it soon

 ```python

 import tkinter as tk